Chunnel Crossings: Le Shuttle & Eurostar

 A ferry to France, however, can still make more sense in plenty of situations.
 If you prefer a more relaxed break in the journey, want time on board, are heading for western France, or would rather sail from a port that suits your route better, the ferry is often the better fit.

-That is why it is worth comparing all three properly rather than assuming the tunnel is always best.
-For the wider picture, including routes from Dover, Portsmouth, Plymouth and Newhaven, see our full guide to ferries from the UK to France.
+For the wider picture, including routes from Dover, Portsmouth, Plymouth, Poole and Newhaven, see our full guide to ferries from the UK to France.

 Eurostar Trains Travel Duration